noir-lang/book/src/getting_started/cli.md

-# Command Line Tool - Nargo
+# Command Line Tool: nargo

+`nargo` is a command line tool for interacting with Noir programs (e.g. compiling, proving, verifying and more).

+Alternatively, if you intend to perform the same interactions in TypeScript, you can skip the installations below.

 ## Setup

-`Nargo` is used for interacting with Noir programs from the command line.
-Alternatively, Noir program interactions can also be performed using TypeScript where the following installations are not required.

 1. Install [Rust](https://www.rust-lang.org/tools/install)